As the face and voice of your brand, a Spokesperson is the gatekeeper of your brand’s reputation.

-When a journalist agrees to write a story about you, they are doing you a favour by giving you the opportunity to help tell it.
-Demanding that every one of your comments are edited, or that they don’t interview the competition, or even writing to a publication to insist on a particular reporter is a sure fire way to ruin a good relationship.
+When a journalist agrees to write a story about you, they are doing you a favor by giving you the opportunity to help tell it.
+Demanding that every one of your comments are edited, or that they don’t interview the competition, or even writing to a publication to insist on a particular reporter is a sure-fire way to ruin a good relationship.

 Don’t blame others

-Passing the buck, especially when it's the competition, will lose you trust with your audience.
+Passing the buck, especially when it's the competition, will lose your trust with your audience.
 It shows a lack of responsibility and pettiness, which harms your credibility.